 Riding into the Future: generating a positive impact.

-With its Riding into the Future programme, the Tour de France is making real commitments, intended to generate a positive and significant imprint, particularly via four operations:
+With its Riding into the Future programme, the Tour de France is making real commitments, intended to generate a positive and significant imprint, particularly via three operations:

 It's my turn, I'm taking action

 "Beyond the positive and concrete impact produced by Riding into the Future, the Tour de France has been firmly committed for almost 10 years to working towards more environmentally responsible organisation.
 Alongside 12 other major international sports events, in 2017 the Tour de France was one of the founding members of the charter of 15 eco-friendly commitments, under the aegis of the Ministry of Sports and WWF France (the World Wide Fund For Nature).

 This charter is an sporting adaptation of the United Nations' 17 Sustainable Development Goals and each year binds the Tour de France into achieving social and environmental objectives."

 - 100% of the organiser's Škoda race vehicles are hybrid for the first time.

 - 3 red fully electric ENYAQ iV cars tested on 3 race stages including Christian Prudhomme's vehicle.